The log press isn’t a shoulder exercise. It’s a full-body event disguised as an overhead lift.

 - Drive violently up

-- Transfer power from hips to log
+- Transfer power from your hips to the log

-This is not a shoulder press.
+Push your hips through.
+This isn’t a shoulder press.
 It’s a power transfer.

 Press Path